-Located less than one mile southeast of Fort Dodge, Iowa, the Gypsum City Off-Highway Vehicle (OHV) Park is a premier destination for All-Terrain Vehicle (ATV), dirt bike, and snowmobile riders as well as other outdoor enthusiasts.
-Currently situated on 800-acres of land formerly mined for gypsum, it’s the largest public riding area in Iowa with approximately 60-miles of trails that traverse varying terrain to ensure a unique riding experience.
+Located less than one mile southeast of Fort Dodge, the Gypsum City Off-Highway Vehicle (OHV) Park is a premier destination for All-Terrain Vehicle (ATV), dirt bike, and snowmobile riders, as well as other outdoor enthusiasts.
+Situated on 800-acres of land formerly mined for gypsum, it’s the largest public riding area in Iowa with approximately 70-miles of trails, fully signed and groomed, that covers varying terrain dynamics to provide a unique riding experience.

-We collaborated with the Iowa Department of Natural Resources, Iowa Department of Transportation, City of Fort Dodge, Webster County Improvements Corporation, and Webster County Conservation to design and construct the park.
-Our team was instrumental in creating the design for bringing electrical, water and sanitary sewer services to the park.
+The Snyder & Associates team collaborated with the Iowa Department of Natural Resources (DNR), Iowa Department of Transportation (DOT), the City of Fort Dodge, Webster County Improvements Corporation, and Webster County Conservation to design and construct this one-of-kind park.
+Our team was also instrumental in developing the design for bringing electrical, a water main, and a force main sanitary sewer service to the park.